aa32555/YDBDoc/ProgGuide/functions.rst

 * If $RANDOM() has an argument less than one (1), it generates a run-time error.
 * $RANDOM can generate numbers up to 2147483646 (that is 2GB - 2).

-$RANDOM() results fall between zero (0) and one less than the argument. $RANDOM() provides a tool for generating pseudo-random patterns useful in testing or statistical calculations.
+$RANDOM() returns an integer between zero (0) and one less than the argument. $RANDOM() provides a tool for generating pseudo-random patterns useful in testing or statistical calculations.
 You should ensure that the statistical properties of $RANDOM() are adequate for your application needs.

 .. note::
    $RANDOM() should never be used when cryptographic quality random numbers are needed.